5 Tips For All Students Going To College

 It can be an incredibly beneficial experience for everyone.
 The only problem is that you spend lots of money, so you need to be sure that you actually want to go.
 Anyway, back to the main point: getting a job.

-A part-time job can help you pay your way through college while avoiding loans.
+A part-time job can help you get through college while avoiding loans.
 That’s a massive benefit, but it also consumes lots of your spare time.

-This means you may have less time to study or less time to socialize.
+This means you may have less time to study or socialize.
 So, my advice is to weigh up the pros and cons of getting a job in college.

 Some of you may have enough spare time to work a few shifts per week without it disrupting your studies.
 Others may find it very challenging.